RenderKit/ospray/doc/api.md

 2×2 texels; if instead fetching only the nearest texel is desired (i.e., no filtering) then pass the `OSP_TEXTURE_FILTER_NEAREST` flag.

+Texturing with `texture2d` image textures requires [geometries] with texture coordinates, e.g., a [mesh] with `vertex.texcoord` provided.

 #### TextureVolume

-The `volume` texture type implements texture lookups based on 3D world coordinates of the surface hit point on the associated geometry.
+The `volume` texture type implements texture lookups based on 3D object coordinates of the surface hit point on the associated geometry.
 If the given hit point is within the attached volume, the volume is sampled and classified with the transfer function attached to the volume.
 This